 Dr. Victoria Ramirez

 Dr. Ramirez previously served as director of the El Paso Museum of Art, the Bullock Texas State History Museum, and as the W.T. and Louise J. Moran Education Director at the Museum of Fine Arts, Houston.
-In these roles, she oversaw long-range planning, played an integral role in fundraising, led renovation projects, developed exhibitions, and taught art history and appreciation to children and adults.
+In these roles, she oversaw long-range planning, played an integral role in fundraising, led renovation projects, developed exhibitions, and taught art history and appreciation to both children and adults.

 A champion for diversity and inclusion in the arts, she is a member of the Association of Art Museum Directors and the American Alliance of Museums and a frequent speaker at museum conferences and events.
-She also serves on the board of directors for the Downtown Little Rock Partnership.

 Dr. Ramirez holds a doctorate from the University of Houston, a master’s degree from George Washington University, and a bachelor’s degree from the University of Maryland.